 Introducing Baseball to the Youth of Wichita

-League 42, named in honor of the great Jackie Robinson, is a youth baseball league comprised primarily of inner-city players, ages 5 – 14.
-Many of our players have not had the opportunity to play baseball before.
-McAdams Park at 17th & Wabash (I-135 & 13th Street area) is home to the League and where we practice and play our games.
+League 42, named in honor of the great Jackie Robinson, the first African-American in Major League Baseball, is a youth baseball league comprised primarily of urban children ages 5 – 14.
+McAdams Park at 17th & Wabash (I-135 & 13th Street area) is home to the League and where we play our games.
+Practices are held at McAdams, too, as well as other baseball fields across the city.

-Registration for the league is only $30 per family, not per player; making the world of baseball affordable for all who wish to play.
-That fee provides each player with a full uniform (jersey, pants, belt and hat), a baseball glove and additional playing equipment such as catcher’s gear, bats and balls.
+Registration for the league is only $30 per player or family of siblings as we strive to make baseball affordable for all who want to play.
+That fee provides each player with a full uniform (jersey, pants, belt, and hat), a baseball glove (if needed), and additional playing equipment such as catcher’s gear, bats, and balls.

 The History of League 42